Categories

 If you don’t have a great history of making on-time payments, this might not be an option.
 You can revisit this idea from time to time, but it shouldn’t be something to bank on.
 There’s no guarantee even if you have a great track record.

-17 thoughts on “7 ways to save money while paying back credit card debt”
+17 replies on “7 ways to save money while paying back credit card debt”

 Your email address will not be published.
 Required fields are marked *